-The speed of the funding process depends on the accounts you connect with Kabbage and which accounts you use to access the credit line.
+The funding process’s speed depends on the accounts you connect with Kabbage and which accounts you use to access the credit line.
 Some clients can access funds just hours after they apply.
 Others might have to wait up to three business days.

 Here’s how to get started:

 You can apply for Kabbage funding through United Capital Source.
-Before applying, a UCS executive will work with you to make sure Kabbage is indeed the right product for your needs.
+Before applying, a UCS executive will work with you to ensure Kabbage is the right product for your needs.

 If so, you’ll fill out the application with basic information about you and your business.
 This includes your industry, EIN, social security number, etc.

-After filling out the application, you’ll be asked to connect Kabbage with your online accounts.
+After completing the application, you’ll be asked to connect Kabbage with your online accounts.
 In addition to your business checking account and bookkeeping software, this includes any online services you use that can demonstrate your business’s performance.
-Do you sell products on Amazon?
-Do you use Stripe to process payments?
-Connecting more accounts gives Kabbage more reasons to give you a larger credit line.

 Kabbage’s algorithm will approve or decline your application in just a few minutes.
 In the case of the former, you’ll see the size of your proposed credit line, terms, and interest rate.
 Depending on your financial health, you may be given the option to choose between six, twelve, or eighteen-month terms.